bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/Development-and-Deployment.md

 - Goals to execute ... to run the build
 - Goals to execute ... to deploy artifacts to [Bintray](https://bintray.com/)

+Hints:
+- Package must be first created in Bintray having the same name as the artifacts
+- Bintray API key / username:password must be specified in `~/.m2/settings.xml`
+- SNAPSHOT releases cannot be deployed

 #### Documentation (User Manual + Javadoc API)

 - Docs are pushed to GitHub to be displayed by GitHub Pages.